m4rkw/minotaur-old/README.md

 algorithm and then start calibrating others, Minotaur will pick up the new calibrated algorithms more or less as soon as they are available.

+A HUP signal also reloads and re-applies the device profiles for active cards so you can tweak overclock settings on the fly.

 If you want to mine with some cards and calibrate with others you can explicitly set cards as ignored in the config file: